syncfusion-content/windowsforms-docs/WindowsForms/InstallationandDeployment/installationanddeployment.md

 ## Nuget Installation

-Refer to the Syncfusion NuGet Packages from the Visual Studio applications.
+Refer to the Syncfusion Nuget Packages from the Visual Studio applications.
 The following steps help you add the reference of the Syncfusion assemblies in the Project References.

 1) Right-click the Project and choose the Manage NuGet Packages.<br/><br/>
 2) Select Online.
 Refer to the following screenshot for more information.